Call Back

 Withdraw Consent in one click:

 Note: We communicate this both in the consent process, the welcome email which a data subject will receive within seconds of registering on our sites and in our regular communications with the data subject where we provide a real time process and/or offline process to withdraw consent or to update their preferred marketing contact channels (Article 29 committee state: Accordingly, consent will not be considered to be free if the data subject is unable to refuse or withdraw his or her consent without detriment.)
+We contact all active users every six months with a data compliance focussed communication setting out their rights and providing links to update their contact preferences or to inform us, the data controller, to cease processing of their personal data.

 Specific: